2022 Year-End Tax Planning for Businesses

 Taxpayers other than corporations may be entitled to a deduction of up to 20% of their qualified business income (within certain limitations based on the taxpayer’s taxable income, whether the taxpayer is engaged in a service-type trade or business, the amount of W-2 wages paid by the business and the unadjusted basis of certain property held by the business).
 Planning opportunities may be available to maximize this deduction.

-Certain requirements must be met for losses of pass-through entities to be deductible by a partner or S corporation shareholder.
+Certain tax basis, at-risk and active participation requirements must be met for losses of pass-through entities to be deductible by a partner or S corporation shareholder.
 In addition, an individual’s excess business losses are subject to overall limitations.
-There may be steps that pass-through owners can take before the end of 2021 to maximize their loss deductions.
-The Build Back Better Act would make the excess business loss limitation permanent (the limitation is currently scheduled to expire for taxable years beginning on or after January 1, 2026) and change the manner in which the carryover of excess business losses may be used in subsequent years.
+There may be steps that pass-through owners can take before the end of 2022 to maximize their loss deductions.
+The Inflation Reduction Act extends the excess business loss limitation by two years (the limitation was scheduled to expire for taxable years beginning on or after January 1, 2027).

 Under current rules, the abandonment or worthlessness of a partnership interest may generate an ordinary deduction (instead of a capital loss) in cases where no partnership liabilities are allocated to the interest.
-Under the Build Back Better Act, the abandonment or worthlessness of a partnership interest would generate a capital loss regardless of partnership liability allocations, effective for taxable years beginning after December 31, 2021.
-Taxpayers should consider an abandonment of a partnership interest in 2021 to be able to claim an ordinary deduction.
+If business conditions are such that the interest does not have value or the partner is considering abandonment, important issues need to be considered.

 Following enactment of the TCJA, deductibility of expenses incurred by investment funds are treated as “investment expenses”—and therefore are limited at the individual investor level— if the fund does not operate an active trade or business (i.e., if the fund’s only activities are investment activities).
 To avoid the investment expense limitation, consideration should be given as to whether a particular fund’s activities are so closely connected to the operations of its portfolio companies that the fund itself should be viewed as operating an active trade or business.